ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step1.md

 ## Configure the Liberty Server

-In this section, we are going to see how the Liberty server is configured in order to run the Customer Order Services application.
-As you will read below, this is done through a configuration file called server.xml which lives in `/home/skytap/PurpleCompute/wlp/usr/servers/defaultServer`.
-You can download an already configured version of it [here](tutorialConfigFiles/step1/server.xml).
-After you download the server.xml file, you examine the contents of the file.
-No changes need to be made in this section.

 The IBM WebSphere Application Server Liberty Profile is a composable, dynamic application server environment that supports development and testing of Java EE Full Platform web applications.

 The Liberty profile is a simplified, lightweight development and application runtime environment that has the following characteristics: